scottalmond/NamePlate/README.md

 >>> enlarge PCB holes to be close fit.
 Currently too small allow for flipping vertically - flip flag, matrix rtain, etc
->>> consider moving silk screen contact info to behind a hole in the back of the unit
+>>> consider moving silk screen contact info to behind a hole in the back of the unit v1-0 --> v1-1 case:
+50 mil WAS --> 100 mil IS margin inside pcb-to-case
+50 mil WAS --> 200 mil IS wall thickness
+WAS circle vent holes --> IS diamond vent holes
+WAS 4x PCB holders, IS 2x PCB holders in the center WAS NO chamfer inside unit --> IS chamfer around inner edge to provide wall support add usb port